fauna/faunadb-js/README.md

 ##### Overview

-faunadb-js from version 5.X.X support EcmaScript modules system which brings availability for bundle tools like webpack, rollup execute three-shake package and remove unused code, therefore bundle size would be smaller
+faunadb-js from version 5.X.X support EcmaScript modules system which brings availability for bundle tools like webpack, rollup execute three-shake package and remove unused code, therefore bundle size would be smaller.
+In additional to that, 5.X.X also has some breaking changes

+##### Use queryTimeout in flavor of timeout

+`timeout` option for `new Client` and `client.query` has been removed. use `queryTimeout`

 ##### Faunadb imports (TBD if this have to be public API)